Spin welding of polymers: Press actuation

 The drive motors are activated, and begin to spin The speed of the drive motors can vary, based on the application, from 200 to 14,000 rpm, with a normal speed of 2,000 rpm.
 The drives then engage the part to be welded.
 This step normally only takes 1 to 2 seconds.

 Welding

 The welding step consists of four main sub-steps which describe how the heat generated from friction melts the parts at their interface.
 These steps can be described as follows:

 Phase 1

 Friction between parts begins due to rotation from motor and the downward pressure.
-Heat is generated until the glass transition temperature, for amorphous polymers or the melting temperature, for semicrystalline polymers, is reached.
+Heat is generated until the glass transition temperature, for amorphous polymers, or the melting temperature, for semicrystalline polymers, is reached.

 Phase 2

-Part melting begins; material is melted and part of the melted material is extruded into the "flash".
+Part melting begins; material is melted and some of the melted material is extruded into the "flash".

 Phase 3

 A steady state is reached between the melt layer and the amount of material squeezed into the flash.
 The spinning is then stopped.